xieyuheng/study/docs/paper/simply-typed-jojo-calculus.md

 ## Introduction

+## A Review of Lambda Calculus

+We assume the reader has a basic familiarity with the lambda calculus and the concepts of bound variables, alpha-, beta- and eta-reduction.

+We give a review of lambda calculus in this section, to let the reader be familiar with our notations.

+Since lambda application is not associative, we use non-symmetrical syntax to avoid ambiguity.

+- **[Definition]** lambda expression
+  - variable: `x`
+  - lambda application: `f(x)`
+  - lambda abstraction: `(x) => body`

 ## A Review of De Bruijn notation

-De Bruijn notation is a useful translation of lambda expression, after which the name of a variable binding is placed close to the argument it binds.
+De Bruijn notation is a useful translation of lambda expression, after which the name of a variable binding is placed near to the argument it binds.

 - **[Example]** TODO